antimatterhorn/yggdrasil/docs/source/core_concepts.rst

 Integrators
 --------------------
-Nidhoggr's integrators all have essentially the same interface: they take as arguments your physics packages as ``packages=[python list]``, a ``dtmin=[float]`` argument to set the lowest allowable timestep, and a ``verbose=[boolean]`` argument that determines whether or not to print to screen which physics package is controlling the timestep.
-As of |today|, the integrators available in Nidhoggr are
+Yggdrasil's integrators all have essentially the same interface: they take as arguments your physics packages as ``packages=[python list]``, a ``dtmin=[float]`` argument to set the lowest allowable timestep, and a ``verbose=[boolean]`` argument that determines whether or not to print to screen which physics package is controlling the timestep.
+As of |today|, the integrators available in Yggdrasil are

 .. code-block:: text